 Persistent lateness to lessons will be reported to the pupil’s Tutor and Headmaster and may lead to a supervised detention.

-Persistent lateness to bed, disrupting other members of the boarding house, etc. may result in the Duty Master/Matron requiring the pupil to attend for a detention or early morning run in the grounds.
+Persistent lateness to bed, disrupting other members of the boarding house, etc. may result in the Duty Master/Matron requiring the pupil to attend a detention.

 The school takes the conduct of its pupils outside of school grounds extremely seriously.
 A pupil’s misbehaviour outside of school can be damaging to the reputation of both the pupil and the school.
 Where an incident is reported to the school of a pupil/s’ poor behaviour outside of the school grounds and the incident has not been witnessed by school staff, the school will take an evidence-based approach and/or talk to witnesses before identifying further action and any sanctions required for such behaviour.

 The school will report to the police any activity which it believes may amount to a criminal activity which takes place either within the school grounds or outside of its grounds.
 Drugs and weapons will be confiscated immediately and held for the police as potential evidence.
 If the school believes a pupil may have taken drugs then the school will seek immediate medical advice and may involve the police.

 Sexual offences will generally be reported to the police immediately, including in cases where a pupil is only suspected or alleged to have committed such an offence provided a reasonable amount of evidence is available.
 The alleged victim’s parents will also be informed immediately of the incident and told that the police have been informed.
 Whether the victim and parents then speak to the police is a matter for them.